backdrop-contrib/uc_addresses/README.txt

   * Copy the uc_addresses module's directory to your modules directory and activate it.
 I have mine in /sites/all/modules/uc_addresses.
-  * Activate the module, set up permissions and go to your account page to begin using the new Addresses tab.
+  * Activate the module, set up permissions and go to your account page to begin using the new Address book tab.

 Permissions